 2. Find Cheap Flights to Iceland

-Did you know that it’s only a two and a half hour flight from the UK to Iceland?
-More specifically, flights to Iceland from London airports are only two and a half hours.
-We didn’t know this and had assumed that it was much further so were surprised to find out that it’s about the same as a flight from London to Rome.
+Did you know that it’s only a two and a half hour flight from the London airports to Iceland?
+We didn’t know this and had assumed that it was much further, so were surprised to find out that the flight time is about the same as a flight from London to Rome.
 We were even more surprised to find that you can get very cheap flights to Iceland.

 With Iceland being so close to the UK, you could even consider a weekend trip to Iceland.
 A short break to Iceland is a great way to see a little of the country to see if you’ll like it, although the chances are you’ll love it!

 The main airlines that fly to Iceland from UK are Easyjet, WizzAir, British Airways and Iceland Air.
 Our favourite search site for finding and booking cheap flights is Skyscanner.
 They have a great search facility where you can put in the whole month instead of specific dates and it will bring up flight prices on every day of that month.
 If you’re able to be flexible, you can choose the cheapest day to fly.